martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

     ...
 }
 ```
-Now, every particle has a `bool` attribute with the initial value `false`.
+Now, every particle has a `bool` attribute called `isLeader` with the initial value `false`.
 The attribute is `public` so that a particle can check whether its neighbor is the leader or not (this is not necessary for the algorithm though).
-It will also be displayed in the Particle Panel during the simulation, where its value can be edited and displayed for all particles simultaneously.
+It will also be displayed as "Is Leader" in the Particle Panel during the simulation, where its value can be edited and displayed for all particles simultaneously.
 To learn more about attributes, please refer to the [Particle Attribute reference page](~/model_ref/attrs.md).
 Note that we also set the color of the particle to [`ColorData.Particle_Blue`][5].
 This is optional, but it makes the algorithm more interesting to look at and colors can be very useful for visualizing different states or roles of the particles.
 The [`ColorData`][4] class contains several standard colors for particles.

-Next, we need to determine a leader and initialize its `isLeader` attribute to `true`.
+Next, we need to determine a leader and set its `isLeader` attribute to `true`.
 This is where the `Init` method of the particle class becomes relevant.
 It allows us to change attribute values based on parameters that can be passed to individual particles by the generation method or even manually through the UI.